urbit/urbit.org-reloaded/content/getting-started/desktop.md

 {% tab label="Windows" %}

+**WARNING:** Support for Windows is experimental.
+For the best experience, we recommend using a [cloud hosting provider](https://urbit.org/getting-started/hosted) rather than running Urbit locally.

 To install **Port** on Windows, simply download and open the `.exe` file.

 {% button label="Download Port" link="https://github.com/urbit/port/releases/latest/download/PortSetup.exe" color="bg-green-400 text-white" %}